iolivia/rust-sokoban/src/c02-05-gameplay.md

 {{#include ../code/rust-sokoban-08/src/resources.rs:32:36}}
 ```

-Having defined the resource, let's register it with the world.
+Having defined the resource, let's register it with the world:

 ```rust
 // resources.rs